Urethane Vacuum Casting

-Vacuum casting is a prototype manufacturing process that uses silicone molds to quickly create urethane casting parts for the production of small series of functional plastic parts.
+Vacuum casting is a prototype manufacturing process that uses silicone molds to quickly create urethane casting parts for the production of small batches of functional parts.

 What is Vacuum Casting?

 Vacuum casting (also known as urethane casting) is an economical alternative to low-volume injection molding of plastic parts and can be used to closely simulate final molded parts or finished products.
-Generally, molds are made from silicone rubber and use a CNC or SLA part as a master pattern.
-These molds duplicate details and textures and give consistent finishes from one part to the next.
-You can get production-like results including mechanical traits, colors, and finishes.
+Generally, molds are made from silicone rubber and use CNC machining or SLA part as a master pattern.
+These molds duplicate intricate details and textures and give consistent finishes from one part to the next.
+You can get production-like results including mechanical traits, wall thickness, colors, and surface finishes.

 Advantages of Vacuum Casting

-Cast urethane parts are made of cheap silicone molds, eliminating the need to invest in expensive and time-consuming metal tooling.
+Cast urethane parts are made of cheap molds, eliminating the need to invest in expensive and time-consuming metal tooling.
+It is a cost effective method for making high quality prototypes and low volumes of parts.

-Up to 50 functional cast urethane parts can be produced in 10 to 15 days.
+Up to 50 functional cast urethane parts can be produced in 10 to 15 days when you choose vacuum casting.

-Urethane casting can provide better surface quality compared with CNC prototyping or 3D printing.
+Urethane casting can provide better surface textures compared with CNC prototyping or 3D printing.

 How Vacuum Casting Works

-The urethane casting process has three steps: master pattern, molding, and casting.
+The vacuum casting process has three steps: master pattern, molding, and casting.

 Step 1.
 Master Pattern Making